Sleeping Kelly: Expected Value versus Wealth Multiplier

-Now suppose we are going to repeat the experiment many times in sequence, what is the optimal betting strategy?
+If we do plan to repeat the experiment many times in sequence, where the final wealth after one experiment becomes the initial wealth at the next, what is Sleeping Beauty's optimal betting strategy?

-\begin{theorem} Sleeping Beauty achieves the maximum growth rate for her wealth as a ``thirder" who sizes her bets using the Kelly Criterion. \end{theorem}

-Suppose we run the experiment twice in a row, and the coin lands heads once and tails once.
+Imagine we run the experiment twice in a row, and the coin lands heads once and tails once.
 Then your wealth at the end of the two experiments is $(1-a)(1-b)(1+a)(1+b)(1+b)$ times your original wealth.\footnotemark[3] To maximize this value we must choose $a=0$ and $b=\frac{1}{3}$.

 Of course, if we run the experiment only twice we are not guaranteed to get one heads and one tails from the coin flips.
 However, as the number of experiments tends to infinitely, we expect half of the flips to be heads and half to be tails across the experiments, by the law of large numbers.
-The wealth multiplier is therefore $\sqrt{(1-a)(1-b)(1+a)(1+b)(1+b)}$ per experiment.
-Thus, $a = 0$, $b=\frac{1}{3}$ is the optimal strategy for long-term wealth maximization.
+The wealth multiplier is therefore $\sqrt{(1-a)(1-b)(1+a)(1+b)(1+b)}$ per experiment, and ($a = 0$, $b=\frac{1}{3}$) is the optimal strategy for long-term wealth maximization.
 You do not bet any amount before being put to sleep, but each time you are woken it is best to wager $\frac{1}{3}$ of your wealth that the coin landed tails.

-This answer at least passes the smell test.
+This betting strategy at least passes the smell test.
 One should not bet any fraction of your wealth on a fair coin toss before the experiment begins.
-Imagine choosing $a > 0$ and $b=0$, so you are simply successively betting on successive coin flips.
-Then by repeating the experiment many times in sequence, your wealth will eventually converge to 0 for any value of $0 < a \leq 1$, because $(1-a)(1+a) < 1$.
+Imagine choosing $a > 0$ and $b=0$, so you are simply betting on successive coin flips.
+Then by repeating the experiment many times in sequence, your wealth will converge to 0 in the limit for any value of $0 < a \leq 1$, because $(1-a)(1+a) < 1$.

-From here on, we will use the wealth multiplier instead of the actual growth rate because it is simpler to work with.
-We refer to \cite{eebook} for definitions of wealth multipliers and growth rates.
+We refer to \cite{eebook} for formal definitions of wealth multipliers and time-average growth rates.
+And we emphasize that the wealth multiplier, which is the value whose expectation we want to maximize, is unit-less unlike the payoff expectation value from earlier which was in units of dollars.

+Now, given the strategy ($a = 0$, $b=\frac{1}{3}$) for maximizing Sleeping Beauty's wealth multiplier, we want to infer the probability she implicitly assigns to the coin having landed heads each time she is woken.

+\paragraph{Inferring Probability from the Kelly Criterion} Recall that in our sequential betting problem, before she is put to sleep and each time she is woken, Sleeping Beauty gets to wager any fraction of her wealth at 1:1 odds.
+So for each single bet, the amount that she stands to win is the same amount she stands to lose.
+The Kelly criterion is the betting strategy that maximizes the long-term expected geometric growth rate of one's wealth, which in our case corresponds to maximizing the wealth multiplier for a sequence of bets.
+With 1:1 odds, the Kelly criterion says to wager a wealth fraction $b = p-(1-p)$, where $p$ is the probability when woken that the coin landed on tails~\citep{thorp1975portfolio,kelly1956new}.